QUICK SUMMARY:

 For one, as research shows, only 1 out of 10 people in your target market would actually require your help.
 Although meeting the general target characteristics, the remaining nine are unlikely to need an agency’s help.

-Targeting a broad audience can often use a significant portion of your resources, but the question is: can it deliver any meaningful return?
+Targeting a broad audience can often use a significant portion of your marketing efforts and budget, but the question is: can it deliver any meaningful return?
+And, of course, can having a better understanding of your agency's ideal client reduce the customer acquisition cost?

 It’s doubtful—after all, if 90% of your marketing message is being ignored, you’ll be spending money and time reaching potential clients that will never convert.